mstksg/inCode/copy/entries/path-integral-intro.md

 This sounds pretty useful, but it wasn't long before physicists began wishing they had other tools with which to study the mechanics of certain systems.
 Newton's equations worked very well for the cases that made it famous, but were surprisingly unuseful, impractical, or clumsy in many others.
+And when we talk about relativity, where things like $\Delta t$ can't even be trivially defined, it is almost completely useless without complex modifications.

 So it was almost exactly one hundred years after Newton's laws that two people named [Lagrange][] and [Euler][] (who is the "e" in $e$) followed a wild hunch